yerf123/course-RH/book/duckietown-robotics-development/04_advanced/01_ros_devel/00_intro_ros.md

 In ROS, code is organized in the form of `packages`.
 Each `package` is essentially a collection of `nodes` which perform very specific, related tasks.
 ROS `packages` also contain `messages`, `services`, and `parameter` files used by the nodes.
 A standard ROS package looks like this: (TODO: insert package image)

 When developing a large software stack, you may also find it easier to have all `messages`, `services`, and `parameter` files used by all nodes running on your robot in a single package rather than spread out inside packages which use them to avoid unneccessary redefinitions.
-The nodes however remain in their own packages.
+The nodes, however, remain in their own packages.
 (Why?
 Does it have something to do with the fact that multiple `nodes` might use the same `message`, etc.?)

 Note that the above diagram is just one of the ways to organize the flow of data.
 What happens actually on your Duckiebot is a little different.